chrismbirmingham/hci-face/README.md

 ![Visual of Face](https://raw.githubusercontent.com/chrismbirmingham/hci-face/main/frontend/face/public/demo.png "HCI-FACE") This repository contains all you need to create an interactive conversational bot.
 With a customizable animated face (left) and a customizable set of controls (right) and everything you need to do interactive conversation (not pictured), HCI-FACE is everything you need.
-# HCI-FACE
+## About HCI-FACE
-## Human-Computer Interaction Facial Animation and Conversation Engine
+### Human-Computer Interaction Facial Animation and Conversation Engine

 _Also Known As: OSCAR, your Open Source Communication AnimatoR_